brightprogrammer/starter-hugo-academic/content/post/game-theory-race-to-zero/index.md

   focal_point: Smart
   preview_only: false
 ---
-So, recently I conducted a small socail experiment based on something I read in a Game Theory [book](https://www.amazon.in/Game-Theory-Critical-Concepts-Sciences/dp/0415222400/ref=sr_1_1?crid=2DQJH8C3AMFK7&keywords=game+theory+critical+concepts&qid=1660931489&sprefix=game+theory+critical+concep%2Caps%2C304&sr=8-1) that I recently issued from library.
+So, recently I conducted a small social experiment based on something I read in a Game Theory [book](https://www.amazon.in/Game-Theory-Critical-Concepts-Sciences/dp/0415222400/ref=sr_1_1?crid=2DQJH8C3AMFK7&keywords=game+theory+critical+concepts&qid=1660931489&sprefix=game+theory+critical+concep%2Caps%2C304&sr=8-1) that I recently issued from library.
 Damn college libraries are awesome! especially the maths sections and biology ones!
 This blog post is about the experiment I conducted.
 Thanks to all my classmates who participated in this experiment.

 ## What Is Game Theory?

 Ever fell into a situation where the decision you take depends on what decision others take?
 Well, yes, you are in that situation uncountable times in a day!
 Game Theory is the maths behind these situations.
-In Game Theory we study what optimal decision must players participating in a game take in order to maximize their chances of winning.
+In Game Theory we study what optimal decision must players participating in a game take, in order to maximize their chances of winning.
 More precisely how the book states it :

 > The study of how rational people behave under such circumstances is the subject of *game theory*